 Some students do improve their SAT or ACT scores with coaching, some don't, and most stay within a standard deviation of their first set of scores.
 College entrance exams have become increasingly curriculum-based; therefore the best preparation for all of the standardized tests is to focus intently on coursework and to perform well in school.
 Again, standardized test scores are not as important to college admission officers as are courses and grades.
 Students who do undertake formal test preparation should be careful to not let it interfere with academic progress.
-Summer is the ideal time to engage in dedicated test prep and some students begin in the summer prior to 10th grade, but we generally do not recommend taking standardized testing earlier than December of the junior year.
-Students are not permitted to leave school to attend test prep, nor does Potomac allow outside tutors to come onto the grounds.
+Summer is the ideal time to engage in dedicated test prep and some students begin in the summer prior to 10th grade, but we generally do not recommend taking standardized test prep, nor does Potomac allow outside tutors to come onto the grounds.